Data Poisoning Attacks to Local Differential Privacy Protocols: Background and Related Work

 We note that the definition of the support $S({y})$ depends on the LDP protocol.
 For instance, for some LDP protocols~\cite{duchi2013local,wang2017locally}, the support $S({y})$ of a perturbed value ${y}$ is the set of items whose encoded values could be ${y}$.
-For a pure LDP protocol, the aggregate step is as follows:
+For a pure LDP protocol, the aggregate step is as follows: { { }} where $\tilde{f}_v$ is the estimated frequency for item $v\in[d]$, ${y}_i$ is the perturbed value from the $i$th user, and $\mathbbm{1}_{{S}({y}_i)}(v)$ is an \emph{characteristic function}, which outputs 1 if and only if ${y}_i$ supports item $v$.
+Formally, the characteristic function $\mathbbm{1}_{{S}({y}_i)}(v)$ is defined as follows: $\mathbbm{1}_{{S}({y})}(v)$ is 1 if $v\in {S}({y})$ and 0 otherwise.